MehrasDreams/TahrimShekan/README.md

 # TahrimShekan
 Hi
-This app will help you get through the sanctions Programs like ...
-This program comes to the aid of sanctions countries such as Iran and other countries.
+This app will help you get through the sanctions Programs like Spotify This program comes to the aid of sanctions countries such as Iran and other countries.
 Note: This program is not applicable in windows, only linux and macos

 # HOW TO INSTALL